F{\AE}RDXEL: An Expert System for Danish Traffic Law: Background

 \subsection{Datalog}

-\emph{Datalog} is the negation-free and function-free fragment of Prolog.
+\emph{Datalog} is the negation-free and function-free fragment of Prolog~\cite{datalog}.
 The basic formulas of Datalog are called \emph{atoms}.
 Each atom describes a relation between objects.
-All atoms are on the form of $P(t_1,t_2,\ldots,t_n)$ where $P$ is a \emph{predicate} describing the type of relation and $t_1$ through $t_n$ are all \emph{terms} given as an argument for the predicate $P$.
+All atoms are on the form of $P(t_1,t_2,\ldots,t_n)$ where $P$ is a \emph{predicate} describing the type of relation and $t_1$ through $t_n$ are all \emph{terms} given as arguments for the predicate $P$.
 A term can either be a \emph{constant} or a \emph{variable}.
 A constant denotes a specific known object, and a variable denotes some unknown object.
 A \emph{substitution} is a function mapping variables to terms, and the result of \emph{applying} a substitution to a formula is computed by simultaneously replacing each variable by its value according to the substitution.
-The result of applying a substitution $\theta$ to a formula $\alpha$ is written $\alpha\theta$.
+The result of applying a substitution $\theta$ to a formula $\alpha$ is written~$\alpha\theta$.

-\begin{example} Consider trying to describe the information that ``Steven Spielberg was driving his Aston Martin this morning at a quarter past 10''.
-To encode this knowledge in Datalog, we first need to specify the predicate and its format.
-We can call the predicate specifying the relation \rules{Driving} as the relation is between a person, the car they are \textbf{driving} and at what time.
-Next we need to select a representation of the objects in the relation, for example, denoting ``Steven Spielberg'' by the object \rules{steven}, his car by \rules{aston martin}, and ``this morning at a quarter past 10'' by \rules{10:15}.
-Using this notation we can represent ``Steven Spielberg driving his Aston Martin this morning at a quarter past 10'' as \rules{Driving(steven,aston martin,10:15)}. \eoe \end{example} A Datalog \emph{program} is a set of \emph{rules} (also called clauses).
+A Datalog \emph{program} is a set of \emph{rules} (also called clauses).
 Each rule is in the format where $\alpha$ and $\beta_1$ through $\beta_n$ are atoms.
-The semantic understanding of the statement is if $\beta_1$ through $\beta_n$ (the premises) holds then $\alpha$ (the conclusion) holds.
+The semantic understanding of the rule is if $\beta_1$ through $\beta_n$ (the premises) holds then $\alpha$ (the conclusion) holds.
 If $n=0$ then the rule simply states that $\alpha$ holds, and is called a \emph{fact}.